 The internet is an open worldwide communication medium, available to everyone, at all times.
 Anyone can view information, send messages, discuss ideas and publish material which makes it both an invaluable resource for education, business and social interaction, as well as a potential risk to young and vulnerable people.
-All internet use through the HICS network (Hertfordshire Internet Connectivity Service) is logged and the logs are randomly but regularly monitored.
+All internet use through the school network is logged and the logs are randomly but regularly monitored.
 Whenever any inappropriate use is detected it will be followed up.